Drinking alcohol over the course of years or months can cause moderate or heavy drinkers to experience sudden changes to their tolerance.

 Treatment Options For Alcohol Use Disorder

-An alcohol intolerance may be a blessing in disguise because greater tolerance for alcohol can lead to an alcohol use disorder (AUD) as you drink more and more to achieve the same effect.
+An alcohol intolerance may be a blessing in disguise because greater tolerance for alcohol can lead to an alcohol use disorder (AUD), causing you drink more and more to achieve the same effect.

-But alcohol addiction treatment is available, and it is entirely possible that you can find a treatment center either in your town or region.
+Fortunately, alcohol addiction treatment is available, and it is entirely possible that you have a treatment center in your town.

 Alcohol rehab programs can address different types of alcohol use disorder, such as binge drinking or heavy drinking, as well as the effects of alcohol and co-occurring mental health issues.